-- Locational Dispatch of Demand Resources.
-PJM dispatches demand resources on a zonal or subzonal basis when appropriate, but subzonal dispatches are only on a voluntary basis.
-Beginning with the 2014/2015 Delivery Year, demand resources will be dispatchable for mandatory reduction on a subzonal basis, defined by zip codes.
+- demand response registrations increased 231 points, from 1529 in the first nine months of 2013 to 1760 in the first nine months of 2014.
+In the first nine months of 2014, the four largest companies contributed 65.3 percent of all registered emergency demand response resources. - Locational Dispatch of Demand Resources.
+PJM dispatches demand resources on a zonal or subzonal basis, but subzonal dispatches are only on a voluntary basis during the 2013/2014 Delivery Year.
+Beginning with the 2014/2015 Delivery Year, demand resources are dispatchable for mandatory reduction on a subzonal basis, defined by zip codes.
 More locational dispatch of demand resources in a nodal market improves market efficiency.
 The goal should be nodal dispatch of demand resources. - Emergency Event Day Analysis.
 PJM's calculations overstate participants' compliance during emergency load management events.
 In PJM's calculations, load increases are not netted against load decreases for dispatched demand resources across hours or across registrations within hours for compliance purposes, but are treated as zero.
-This skews the compliance results towards higher compliance since poorly performing demand resources are not used in the compliance calculation.
-Considering all positive and negative reported values, the observed average load reduction of the eight events in the first six months of 2014 should have been 1,658.9 MW, rather than the 2,163.7 MW calculated using PJM's method.
-The observed compliance is 28.0 percent rather than PJM's calculated 36.5 percent.
+This skews the compliance results towards showing apparent higher compliance since poorly performing demand resources are not used in the compliance calculation.
+Considering all reported positive and negative values, the observed average load reduction of the eight events in the first nine months of 2014 should have been 2,198.6 MW, rather than the 2,840.9 MW calculated using PJM's method.
+The observed compliance is 29.2 percent rather than PJM's calculated 37.7 percent.
 This does not include locations that did not report their load during the emergency event days.
 All locations should be required to report their load.